-Assemblymember Rob Bonta was elected to the California State Assembly's 18th district in 2012, where he represents the cities of Oakland, Alameda, and San Leandro.
-Assemblymember Bonta is also the first Filipino American to be elected to the California State Legislature.
+Assemblymember Rob Bonta was elected to the California State Assembly's 18th District in 2012, where he represents the cities of Oakland, Alameda, and San Leandro as the first and only Filipino American legislator in the 165-year history of California.

 Rob and his wife Mialisa live in Alameda with their three children.